Post-Processing In Photography

-Personally I use Capture One software for majority of my post-processing work.
-I also have Adobe Photoshop, but I rarely use it for photo editing.
-I know a lot of photographers use Photoshop and Adobe’s Lightroom, but the main reason I chose to edit with Capture One is because it has superios skin-tone editing capabilities, way more than Adobe Photoshop and Lightroom could ever manage and, for me at least, most of what I do involves people, be it a street scene, a family portrait in a studio, a fashion shoot or a boudoir beauty shoot.
+Personally I use Capture One software for majority of my post-processing work, especially for colour grading and skin tone work.
+I also use Adobe Photoshop for other aspects of post-processing.
+I know a lot of photographers use Adobe Photoshop and Lightroom, but the main reason I chose to edit with Capture One is because it has superio skin-tone editing capabilities, way more than Adobe Photoshop and Lightroom could ever manage and, for me at least, most of what I do involves people, be it a street scene, a family portrait in a studio, a fashion shoot or a boudoir beauty shoot.
 Capture One is absolutely the professional potrait/people photographer’s software of choice for this – and manay other – reason alone.
 Adobe simply fed in a ton of pantone colour charts into their software to tell the software what colours were.
 Capture One, on the other hand, did this also, but they then went above and beyond by loading in thousands of photographs – taken by hundreds of professinal photographers on their one high-end Phase One cameras – into the software also.
 This way the Capture One software has all the standard ‘scientific’ colour pantones in it’s arsenal, but it also has thousands of other ‘natural’ colours that sit in-between all those pantone ones, which yeilds more natural skin-tones when you have to do any post-processing on skin.

 So, it is a fact that all RAW files have to be post-processed to produce an actual image that the client can view, be it online or printed out, but I believe that it’s best to achieve the best picture possible during the picture-taking stage and not rely too heavily on post-processing software to fix bad photography.